Tenshi541/Txt-editor/README.md

 * [License](license)
 * [Questions](#questions)
 ## Description
-This is a simple text editor written in Python using the Tkinter library.
+This is a simple text editor written in Javascript.
 It has a simple interface and basic functionality.

 ## Installation
 To install the program, you need to download the repository and run npm i